 Fave Lab Tests

-The test service will close on 31st December, sorry!
+The test service is now closed, sorry!
 Many of the labs require a practitioner order so you will need to talk with whoever has your case.
 If you need a repeat/progress test via eg. Viva, Regenerus, Genova etc, contact them and they will suggest a practitioner who can order for you.
 Remember that many tests can be done via your GP.

 Regenerus/Omnos now require you to use a practitioner to order – you can find one here.